Hello once again!

 "Love ya too Miri.
 Night."

-Miri opened her eyes and looked around, trying to remember where she was exactly.*
+Miri opened her eyes and remembered where she was exactly.

-Miri looked next to her and saw Alice was still asleep hugging Burnie.
+Miri felt the warmth next to her and looked over to see a little blonde girl, Alice, was still curled up asleep hugging Burnie, her giraffe plush.
 She didn't want to wake her, but the little girl needed to eat.

-Miri swung her legs off the bed and put her black ankle socks on.
-She reached for a pair black lace up front combat boots, ignoring the spots of blood on it.
+Miri swung her legs off the bed and put on some black ankle socks on.
+She reached for a pair black lace up front combat boots, ignoring the spots of blood on it from kicking the dead back from her or stomping on them.
 She tucked her dark skinny jeans into the boots and stood up.
-She noticed the jeans were a bit bloody and loose, since she really wasn't eating that well, wanting Alice to get more of the things she needed since she was still a toddler, only five.
+She noticed the jeans were a bit bloody and loose, since she really wasn't eating that well, wanting Alice to get more of the things she needed since she was still a kid, only five.

-She took her belt off of the nightstand and put it through the loops of her jeans.
-She picked up a cranberry colored button-up blouse with rolled-up sleeves over her no longer all-white cami.
+She took her belt off of the nightstand and put it through the loops of her jeans, tightening it so it wouldn't fall off in the middle of a terrible situation.
+She picked up a cranberry colored button-up blouse with rolled-up sleeves and put it over her no longer all-white cami.
+She really needed to wash these clothes too.

 She walked out of her room, her eyes flashing over to the blanket covered windows and the secured front door.
 She walked to the kitchen and picked up a yellow office pad that has all the supplies they had written on it, a lot of the things listed had been crossed out.

 When she and Alice first got into the house, they had many supplies after they had ran from a group, yet she came across a man and his son during her time searching through houses for things they needed or could use.
-She could not stand to see the man's young son so hungry, so she told them the house next to them was clean and that she was willing to give them the supplies they needed.
+She could not stand to see the man's young son so hungry, so she told them the house next to them was clean and that she was willing to give them the supplies they needed when she could or tell them about houses that still had things to use.

-Miri and the man never asked each other's name, but whenever they saw each other while on patrol, they would nod hello and help each other on which place was alright or if the other person needed medical supplies.
+Miri and the man never asked or told each other's name, but whenever they saw each other while on patrol, they would nod hello and help each other on which place was alright or if the other person needed medical supplies.
+They were survivors now, with their own kids to take care of from the way the world was now.

 Miri's blue eyes scanned the list and saw she had five more cans of canned sliced peaches.
 She reached for two cans, opened them and put them onto the table with some spoons.
-She made her way back into her room.
+She fixed the list to show only three cans left made her way back into her room.

 She moved Alice lightly, as to not scare her.
 "Time to get up, sweetheart.
 Breakfast is on the table."